.220 Swift Ammo

 Small Game Hunting

-• Suitable for small game hunting at ranges up to 300 yards
+• Suitable for small game at longer ranges

-• High velocity can cause excessive damage at close range
+• High velocity can cause significant damage to small animals at close range

 • Requires careful shot placement to minimize meat damage